 The Company holds substantial reserves which are available for distribution in future.

 Discount

-Over the last financial year, the discount of MUSCIT's share price to NAV, as shown in the graph on page 3, widened from 2% to 8% as financial markets experienced a challenging final quarter.
-Pleasingly, during the summer of 2021, MUSCIT's shares briefly traded at a premium to NAV.
-A more prolonged period of this rating would enable the Company to issue more shares.
+Over the last financial year, the discount of MUSCIT's share price to NAV, as shown in the graph on page 3, widened slightly, from 7.8% to 8.3%.